This site is intended for U.S. healthcare professionals.

 Dosing & Administration

-BESPONSA offers convenient 1-hour dosing by IV infusion and can be administered in the outpatient setting.1,2
+BESPONSA offers convenient 1‑hour dosing by IV infusion for adult and pediatric patients and can be administered in the outpatient setting.1

 Learn more about dosingLoading

-Inotuzumab ozogamicin (BESPONSA®) is a recommended treatment option in the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®)4
+Inotuzumab ozogamicin (BESPONSA®) is a recommended treatment option in the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®)5

 • For adults with Ph– relapsed or refractory B-cell precursor ALL: Category 1